sjproctor/jumpstart-docs/README.md

 # jumpstart-example
-Docs and examples for Jumpstart at LEARN academy, a weekend class for beginners Example code for September 2019
+Docs and examples for Jumpstart at LEARN academy, a weekend class for beginners <br />
+Example code for September 2019